 The fish continued that like their mother these girls would also be wise and thriftful and make their homes a real paradise.

-As predicted by the golden fish the wise wives Class and Jane with their thrift fullness bettered the condition of the foursome and so they lived happily for many many years.
+As predicted by the golden fish the wise wives Clare and Jane with their thrift fullness bettered the condition of the foursome and so they lived happily for many many years.

 Not far away lived the Nobel king Jean Marie and his family.

 King Jean Marie and his Queen Sofia had two grand sons, the elder Jerome who had a wife Rafael and the younger Joel.
 The old king had acceded his administrative powers to Jerome and made Joel the Commander-in-Chief of his armed forces.